uofo/reverse-archaeology-content/_artifacts/2016-11-04-dear-nameless-new-white-neighbor.md

 themes:
   - history-us-cities
 ---
+_From an opinion piece written for Blavity by Khemani Gibson, Orange Resident_

 Welcome to the neighborhood… I guess.
 The first time I saw you, I was getting dropped off after coming from a community event.
 As I started to get out of the car, I saw you walking your dog and stopped.
 You see, we knew it was coming, considering our small majority black town was a 30-minute train ride from Manhattan, but every new white face always catches us by surprise.

 The second time I saw you was that Saturday.
 It was almost midnight as I began the trek from the train station up the hill I’ve lived on for my entire life, tired but filled with so many positive emotions.
 I had just come back from Brooklyn, where I witnessed the triumph of black love as my friend got engaged to her partner.
 I was also ecstatic that Elaine Thompson and Shelly-Ann Fraser-Pryce of my birth country Jamaica won gold and bronze respectively in the women's 100-meter final at the Olympics.
 Almost halfway up the hill, I recognized your dog even in the darkness and wondered why you chose so late to walk it.
 As I came closer, I saw you stop by the tree in front of my Aunty’s apartment building and then a second later make a beeline across the street as if something beckoned you over there.